Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction: Putting the Recommendations into Practice: Case Studies

 The case study is set up as follows.
 Monthly-mean average temperatures are taken from the Berkeley Earth Surface Temperatures dataset \citep{rohde2020} from 1900--2025 and averaged across the Southwest US (29\textdegree N-39\textdegree N; 104\textdegree W-117\textdegree W).
-We input the current temperature anomaly and three lagged time steps of the timeseries to the neural network (3 layers, 10 nodes each) to predict the Southwest US temperature anomaly 4 months later.
+We input the current temperature anomaly and three lagged time steps of the timeseries to the neural network (3 layers, 100 nodes in the first layer, 50 nodes each in the second and third layer) to predict the Southwest US temperature anomaly 1 month later.
 We focus on three specific preprocessing components: 1) the data split, 2) the climatological period, and 3) the detrending period.
 We construct several variants of the model (i.e., experiments), highlighting the use and misuse of each of these three preprocessing steps (Table \ref{tab:casestudy2}).
 The \texttt{clean} preprocessing experiment represents the case in which the recommended preprocessing steps highlighted in this article are fully followed.
 The data split between the training and validation and validation and testing periods is an 18-month gap to reduce data leakage.
 Additionally, the climatology is computed over a 30-year period from the middle of the training period from January 1941 to December 1970.
 The linear trend (0.0289\textdegree C decade\textsuperscript{-1}) is also computed over the full training period of January 1900 to December 1979.
-Skill for all experiments is computed via mean absolute error (MAE) and mean squared error (MSE) with lower MAE/MSE indicating higher skill.
+Skill for all experiments is computed via mean absolute error (MAE) with lower MAE indicating higher skill.
+We first compute the MAE of the predictions using the test labels as they were originally (incorrectly) computed for each experiment, which results in inflated, ``apparent” skill estimates.
+We then compute the adjusted MAE using the correctly cleaned test labels, which represents the true prediction error that would be observed in settings with no prior knowledge of the test data, such as real-time forecasting.

+The model was trained using the Adam optimizer to minimize mean squared error loss.
+Additional parameters include a batch size of 64 and a learning rate of 0.00001.
+Parameters were selected to minimize loss for the \texttt{clean} experiment and the same parameters were used for all experiments.

 The predictions from the \texttt{clean} experiment and its corresponding skill is shown in blue in Figure \ref{fig:casestudy2}.
 Comparisons between experiments are summarized below. \begin{itemize}